fieldtrip/website/tutorial/epilepsy.md

 #### Importing and filtering the channel level data

-The kurtosis beamformer is typically run within a bandpass filter (here 10-70 Hz) which excludes some physiological artefacts such as eyeblinks or EMG that might affect the analysis, while preserving as much signal from the spikes as possible.
+The kurtosis beamformer is typically run within a bandpass filter (here 10-70 Hz) which excludes some physiological artifacts such as eye blinks or EMG that might affect the analysis, while preserving as much signal from the spikes as possible.
 At this point we assume that the clinician has already visually screened the raw data.
-The current dataset is pretty clean and free of artefacts.
+The current dataset is pretty clean and free of artifacts.

     dataset = 'case1.ds';